 You’ve picked your metals and you know what finishes you want, but what should you buy?
 Here are three simple ways to incorporate metal into your bedroom or living room:

 Dressers, side tables, and other antique pieces feature hardware that is usually quite easy to change with a screwdriver.
 You can purchase pieces with metal pulls that you like, or replace them yourself.
 The best part about hardware is it can change the entire look of a dresser or chest in minutes.
 You can also change the handles as often as you’d like!
+Don’t forget about your bathroom.
+A simple faucet upgrade can go a long way in any bathroom in your home.

 For tabletop decorations, you have plenty of options.
 Browse your favorite department store or interior design shop for accents like coasters, figurines, or table lamps.
 We love to use curtain rods to add drama and draw attention upward.
 You could also add simple things like bowls and wall art.
 The key to choosing mixed metal decorations is to find a balance and have fun!
 If you love the decorations and they help you express your style, consider it a mission accomplished.